 The reality is that, for one, direct and harsh sunlight is actually a huge pain in the rear to us!
 It can really mess with our exposure, meaning anything that reflects or bounces light is going to be ten times brighter than usual – which in turn, means that the shadows may be darker than usual as well.
 We do have ways to combat this extreme overhead lighting in our camera and editing, but generally we try to avoid it when we can, whether that means finding a shaded area to photograph in or possibly even finding a better date or time for our clients.

-In the photo above, I shuddered when I heard the wedding was going to be at one in the afternoon, especially on a beach; reflective sand on a sunny midday is my worst nightmare.
-You can imagine my relief when, yes – it turned out to be overcast and almost a little drizzly!
+In the photo above, I shuddered when I heard the wedding was going to be at one in the afternoon, especially on a beach; reflective sand on a sunny midday is a photographer's worst nightmare.
+You can imagine my relief when, yes – it turned out to be overcast and almost a little drizzly, making the lighting in this photo far more soft and creamy than it would've normally been at 1 pm.

 So really, what it comes down to for the photographer isn't really about the weather, but about the strength of the lighting.
 Midday sunlight is almost like having a giant flashlight being blasted down onto our clients' faces, creating washed out highlights and harsh shadows.
 What the clouds do for us is act as a giant flash diffuser – they take all of that strong light and act as a buffer, letting it gently filter through for a soft glow.